 In the case that a physical manipulation or a physical probing attack is detected, for example by the intelligent intrinsic shield (I2), the processing of the TOE is immediately stopped and the TOE enters a secure state called security reset.
-The covered security functional requirements are Failure with preservation of secure state, FPT_FLS.1 Failure with preservation of secure state, FPT_PHP.3 Resistance to physical attack and FPT_TST.2 Subset TOE security testing.
+The I2 shield is also part of the UmSLC.
+The covered security functional requirements are Failure with preservation of secure state, FPT_FLS.1 Failure with preservation of secure state, FPT_FLS.1 Failure with preservation of secure state, FPT_TST.2 Subset TOE security testing.

 As physical effects or manipulative attacks may also address the program flow of the user software, a watchdog timer and a check point register are implemented.
 These features allow the user to check the correct processing time and the integrity of the program flow of the user software.
 Another measure against modifying and perturbation respectively differential fault attacks (DFA) is the implementation of backward calculation in the SCP.
 By this induced errors are discovered.